 BlueHub builds on successful track record to offer lending to new and early-stage public charter schools

-BlueHub Capital today announces its affiliate, BlueHub Loan Fund, a leading national nonprofit community development financial institution (CDFI), has been awarded a $12 million Credit Enhancement Award from the U.S. Department of Education (ED) to provide innovative loan products to public charter schools that serve students in districts where other public schools are under-performing and where students are disproportionately economically disadvantaged and students of color.
+BlueHub Capital today announces its affiliate, BlueHub Loan Fund (BlueHub), a leading national nonprofit community development financial institution (CDFI), has been awarded a $15 million Credit Enhancement Award from the U.S. Department of Education (ED) to provide innovative loan products to public charter school facilities projects.

-“As demand increases for public charter schools, BlueHub will build on its successful track record and put this Credit Enhancement Award to work to expand access to excellent education to students in low-wealth communities,” said Elyse Cherry, CEO of BlueHub Capital.
+“As demand increases for public charter schools across the country, it is essential to increase the number and variety of public charter schools available to families.
+BlueHub will build on its successful track record and put this credit enhancement award to work to expand access to excellent education to students in low-wealth communities,” said Elyse Cherry, CEO of BlueHub Capital.

-For many public charter schools, there is no public source of funding for school facilities, and new and expanding schools often are unable to access conventional debt.
+For many public charter schools, there is no public source of funding for school facilities, and new and expanding schools are often unable to access conventional debt financing.
 The Credit Enhancement program helps charter schools address the cost of acquiring, constructing, and renovating facilities by enhancing the availability of loans and bond financing.
-ED awards credit enhancements to organizations that can increase the ability of charter schools to access private-sector and other non-federal capital in order to acquire, construct, and renovate facilities at a reasonable cost.
+ED provides credit enhancements to nonprofit organizations to help charter schools leverage private-sector and other non-federal capital in order to acquire, construct, and renovate facilities at a reasonable cost.

 About BlueHub Capital

 BlueHub Capital is a mission-driven, nonprofit community development finance organization focused on building healthy communities where low-income people live and work.
 BlueHub uses innovative financial tools to support projects that make communities more vibrant places to live through four distinct programs: BlueHub Loan Fund (community development financing), BlueHub SUN (foreclosure relief), BlueHub Energy (clean energy access) and One Percent for America (citizenship financing).